Kenesaw Mountain Landis: Baseball color line

 Negroes are not barred from organized baseball by the commissioner and never have been in the 21 years I have served.
 There is no rule in organized baseball prohibiting their participation and never has been to my knowledge.
 If Durocher, or if any other manager, or all of them, want to sign one, or twenty-five Negro players, it is all right with me.
 That is the business of the managers and the club owners.
 The business of the commissioner is to interpret the rules of baseball, and to enforce them.

 In his 1961 memoir, Veeck as in Wreck, longtime baseball executive and owner Bill Veeck told of his plan, in 1942, to buy the Phillies and stock the team with Negro league stars.
 Veeck wrote that he told Landis, who reacted with shock, and soon moved to block the purchase.
-In his book, Veeck placed some of the blame on National League President Ford Frick, but later reserved blame exclusively for Landis, whom he accused of racism, stating in a subsequent interview, "[a]fter all, a man who is named Kenesaw Mountain was not born and raised in the state of Maine."
-(Landis’ name was suggested by his grandfather, who had fought at Kenesaw Mountain on the Union side).
+In his book, Veeck placed some of the blame on National League president Ford C. Frick, but later reserved blame exclusively for Landis, whom he accused of racism, stating in a subsequent interview, "[a]fter all, a man who is named Kenesaw Mountain was not born and raised in the state of Maine."
 However, when Veeck was asked for proof of his allegations against Landis, he stated, "I have no proof of that.
 I can only surmise."
 According to baseball historian David Jordan, "Veeck, nothing if not a storyteller, seems to have added these embellishments, sticking in some guys in black hats, simply to juice up his tale."

 In November 1943, Landis agreed after some persuasion that black sportswriter Sam Lacy should make a case for integration of organized baseball before the owners' annual meeting.
 Instead of Lacy attending the meeting, actor Paul Robeson did.
 Robeson, though a noted black actor and advocate of civil rights, was a controversial figure for his affiliation with the Communist Party.
 The owners heard Robeson out, but at Landis's suggestion, did not ask him any questions or begin any discussion with him.

 Neyer noted that "Landis has been blamed for delaying the integration of the major leagues, but the truth is that the owners didn't want black players in the majors any more than Landis did.
 And it's not likely that, even if Landis hadn't died in 1944, he could have prevented Branch Rickey from bringing Jackie Robinson to the National League in 1947."
 The Baseball Writers' Association of America after Landis's death in 1944 renamed its Most Valuable Player Awards after Landis, but removed his name in 2020 with a vote of 89 percent of voting members in favor.
 The president of the association said Landis had "notably failed to integrate the game during his tenure".